 It was almost identical to Wetherby, with the same environmental credentials, but had designed to accommodate busier peak periods with more units.
 All the brands (including Thorntons, which was unique to the services) were set to be included in the new building, but this didn't materialise: a meeting centre opened in place of Thorntons and Ladbrokes opened as Upper Crust.

 The Travelodge closed at the same time as the fire.
-Moto were considering arranging a deal to sell the hotel to Starboard Hotels, which would have incurred a rebrand to Days Inn, but the plans were dropped and it reopened on 26 May 2011.
+Moto were considering arranging a deal to sell the hotel to Starboard Hotels, which would have incurred a rebrand to Days Inn, but the plans were dropped and it reopened on 26 May 2011 as a Travelodge.

 The new building opened on 30 June 2011, shortly before which it was announced that Domino's Pizza would be included.
 This plan didn't happen and was dropped.